-The applicable Health Incentives are applied toward your deductible and/or coinsurance after you complete each action, up to the individual and family maximums described below.
+The applicable Health Incentives are deposited into the employee owned HSA after you complete each action, up to the individual and family maximums described below.

-■ Dependents under age 18, you can earn a \$50 incentive by having a well child exam.
+Dependents under age 18, you can earn a \$50 incentive by having a well child exam.